element-hq/element-web/matrix-react-sdk/README.md

 ## End-to-End tests

-Make sure you've got your Element development server running (by doing `yarn start` in element-web), and then in this project, run `yarn run e2etests`.
+Make sure you've got your Neuron development server running (by doing `yarn start` in element-web), and then in this project, run `yarn run e2etests`.
 See [`test/end-to-end-tests/README.md`](https://github.com/matrix-org/matrix-react-sdk/blob/develop/test/end-to-end-tests/README.md) for more information.